|Published||Report Code||Available Format||Pages|

 The global alcoholic drinks market generated revenue of $1,198.6 billion in 2014, and it is further projected to advance at a CAGR of 3.2% during the forecast period (2015–2020).
 Owing to the surging consumption of alcoholic drinks at social gatherings and occasions, an increasing inclination toward flavored alcoholic drinks, and an augmenting consumption of premium, the market is witnessing rapid growth across the globe.

 Based on segment, the beer, cider, and flavored alcoholic beverages (FAB) category held the dominant share in the alcoholic drinks market in 2014.
 The low alcohol concentration as compared to spirits and wines, make them the preferred alcoholic drink worldwide.

 In 2014, the U.S. was globally the largest consumer of alcoholic drinks, with a 15.9% share in terms of value, whereas China was the largest consumer in terms of volume, with a 29.1% share.
 By 2020, China is expected to become the largest market for alcoholic drinks in terms of both value and volume.
 Additionally, in 2014, China became the largest market globally for beers, ciders, and FABs, with a 15.8% share in the alcoholic drinks market, in terms of volume.

-The On-premise consumption refers to locales, which serve alcoholic beverages for the consumption at places, such as bars, restaurants.
-Off-site on the other hand refers to places from where alcoholic drinks can be purchased, but not consumed.
-The on-site consumption of alcoholic beverages has been declining in most of the developed countries.
+The declining on-site consumption of alcoholic beverages in most of the developed countries is a notable trend in the global market.
 The increasing tax on dining and drinking is discouraging consumers to opt for on-premise consumption.
-Although, minimum alcohol purchase age bar for on-site distribution channel is low in several countries, it is not having much impact on the consumption pattern through this distribution channel.
+Although minimum alcohol purchase age bar for on-site is low in several countries, it is not having much impact on the consumption pattern through this distribution channel.